-You may have encountered people who graduated high school but do not write well and cannot do even basic algebra, and you may have thought to yourself “how is that possible?”
-While it may be difficult to believe, a number of students graduate high school without having the basic knowledge and skills needed to earn a college degree or to live meaningfully and conveniently (World Bank, 2018).
-In fact, a recent study shows that 21% of American adults—or 43 million US adults—are considered illiterate despite having achieved a certain level of education (National Center for Educational Statistics, 2019).
+Many people have waterloo subjects, those in which they typically receive lower grades than others.
+But it’s not only the grades that are alarming given how little they learned, with some not learning how to write well or performing basic algebra.
+Studies say that many students graduate high school lacking the basic knowledge and skills needed to earn a college degree or to live meaningfully and conveniently (World Bank, 2018).
+Moreover, a recent study shows that 21% of American adults—or 43 million US adults—are considered illiterate despite having achieved a certain level of education (National Center for Educational Statistics, 2019).

 This concern could be easily associated with schools’ failure to be a place of learning.
 For a long time, schools have focused on teaching rather than learning—assuming that in every ounce of teaching, students acquire an ounce of learning as well (Wharton School, 2008).
+And it starts with foundational STEM subjects.
 The good thing is a growing number of educators and school systems across the world have started shifting to an approach that focuses on what really matters—student learning.
 This educational strategy and philosophy is called mastery learning.

-But what is mastery learning really?
+But what really is the mastery learning approach?
 How does it reshape our view of education and learning?
-In this article, the definition and origins of mastery learning will be discussed, as well as its elements, principles, prospects, and challenges.
+In this article, we will discuss the mastery learning definition and its origins, as well as its elements, principles, prospects, and challenges.
 Teachers, administrators, and other educational stakeholders will find this comprehensive guide of value.

 Moving away from the practices of traditional learning, mastery learning aims to address the limitations of teacher-centered approaches.
 It requires students to completely comprehend a lesson, regardless of the time and resources needed, before moving to the next level (Chargois, 2013).
-Furthermore, this educational model necessitates teachers to personalize the students’ learning experience, allowing some learners to have additional time to understand the lesson or develop a particular skill.
+Furthermore, with the complexities of the human mind as explored by the information processing model, this educational model necessitates teachers to personalize the students’ learning experience, allowing some learners to have additional time to understand the lesson or develop a particular skill.
 In a manner, mastery learning empowers students to progress at their own pace.

-Aside from Bloom’s LFM, another prevalent mastery learning strategy is the Personalized System of Instruction (PSI).
+Aside from Bloom’s mastery learning, another prevalent mastery learning strategy is the Personalized System of Instruction (PSI).
 Developed by psychologist Fred Keller in the 1960s, the PSI is mostly implemented at the university level, focusing on five key principles (Kampen, 2019):

-At its core, mastery learning presumes that students can truly master any academic content if they are provided with favorable learning conditions.
+At its core, mastery learning presumes that students can truly gain mastery over the subject or high levels of mastery in any academic content if they are provided with favorable learning conditions.
 As researchers and educators alike continuously propose new ways to improve the application of mastery-based approaches in schools, research has consistently linked effective instruction and learning to the six elements of mastery learning model (Guskey, 2010).

 Theoretically, pre-assessments help teachers determine students’ prior knowledge, experience, skill levels, and potential misconceptions before beginning instruction (Guskey, 2016).
 Through this, teachers develop a substantial understanding of the students’ knowledge and abilities.
 This can be done through short quizzes or short discussions of previous learning experiences.